mnepshinsky24/kwk-level-1-lecture-007-loops/README.md

 ```

 We never saw our dancer's say "I'm tired".
 This makes sense, because we never opened up an opportunity to do so.
 Whenever they were finished with their current move, they were immediately focused on doing their next move, which was to repeat their "one...and two..." move.
+#### CFU
+***Currently Brainstorming for CFU.
+In pairs, go back and forth and describe the purpose of each line of an example loop.
+Create your own loop with a partner and share it with the class (either at your seat or on the board)***

 [Two Step and Repeat](#) **THIS LAB NEEDS TO BE CREATED**